EngBioNUS/BMSSlib/BMSSlibmod/README.md

 - ***ConstitutivePromoterLibrary_.py***
 - ***LogicGatesLibrary_.py***

 __*Note__: New models can be added in these files.

-The three files below include the main operation functions of BMSS:
+The three files below include the main operation functions of the BMSS:
 - ***InducibleSystem_.py***
 - ***ConstitutiveSystem_.py***
 - ***LogicGatesSystem_.py***